- Dec 1, 2016

 Criminal rules are not limited to illegal activities, this is merely a term.

 - You must wait out a 35-minute delay to do another mugging after your previous attempt that was either successful or unsuccessful.
 Any person in your party partaking in the mugging are also affected by this cooldown.

 - You may not obtain Bank Account credentials through theft.

 - You may not kill somebody for not giving out your requested amount of money if he does not have enough on him.
-If you zip-tie them and they lie, you may kill them.

 - You may not mug or kidnap in crowded places or near any NPCs, criminal or regular - you must do it in less populated and less exposed areas.
-This may not be in front of an NPC and/or governmental buildings such as the Sheriff's Department, Hospital, Fire Department, City Hall, and the Bank.
+This may not be in front of an NPC and/or governmental buildings such as the Police Department, Sheriff's Department, Hospital, Fire Department, City Hall, and the Bank.

 - You can however kill and harm someone near and at all these locations, granted that you have a reason from earlier.
 If a player is farming, crafting, metalworking, brewing, or cooking next to an NPC, this rule is voided and they are susceptible to criminal roleplay.
-Taking hostages while raiding the Sheriff's Department or Bank also creates an exemption to this rule.
+Taking hostages while raiding the Police Department, Sheriff's Department or Bank also creates an exemption to this rule.